 Effortless, but with the precious comments of a tanned freshwater sailor, the barge trip sharpens your gaze on the environment of this pretty valley of kings.
 We sail on the Vienne, from the monumental royal fortress of Chinon, or on the Loire.
 Perhaps you will come across one of the four professional fishermen in Touraine.
 Romain Gadais is one of them.
 In his restaurant La cabane à Matelot, it is the fruit of his fishing that you will taste live.
 And for a digestive stroll?
 Nearly 6,000 kilometers of marked trails delight hiking enthusiasts.

-Freewheeling, and responsible consumption!
+Slow tourism, and responsible consumption!

 In general, all the professionals mentioned in the articles below were not selected at random.
 “Eco-renovated” accommodation or labeled “Green Key”, restaurants followers of short circuits, tourist cellars in organic farming, castles having banished from their gardens all phytosanitary products… Like everyone, your portfolio gives you the power encourage virtuous initiatives, whether in favor of the environment or the preservation of our heritage.
 It’s your turn !